 In PD, nerve cells in the substantia nigra pars compacta break down and die, leading to a decrease in dopamine levels.
 PD seems to be hereditary in some patients, and sporadic in most.
 In 10-20% of cases, people with PD have only one gene alteration .
-These monogenic genes are named the PARK genes, and encode for: alpha-synuclein (α-syn), LRRK2, VPS35, parkin, PINK1, and DJ1.
+These monogenic genes are named the PARK genes and encode for: alpha-synuclein (α-syn), LRRK2, VPS35, parkin, PINK1, and DJ1.

 The most common hallmark of PD is the formation of amyloid aggregates, named Lewy bodies, in the basal ganglia .
 Lewy bodies were found to mostly contain misfolded α-syn fibril structures .
-The accumulation of these harmful fibril structures, which are resistant to degradation, are thought to lead to impaired nerve cell functioning and cell death.
+The accumulation of these harmful fibril structures, which are resistant to degradation, is thought to lead to impaired nerve cell functioning and cell death.
 It still remains unclear how these fibril structures form.
 Finding out how and why α-syn misfolds and aggregates could be the key to understanding PD.

 Linking α-syn mutations to aggregation

 Recent advances in the cryo-EM workflow, such as better ROI identification in cryo-ET and reduced ice contamination, have made it possible to reconstruct protein structures at near-atomic resolution.
 This allows researchers to investigate α-syn fibril variants in high resolution (Figure 1a-c), and to find a link between the molecular structure of the α-syn fibrils and their most common mutations .
 The molecular structure of α-syn proteins consists of three domains, namely an N-terminus, which contains a region where vesicles can bind a central non-amyloid-ß component (NAC) region, which seems to be essential for aggregation to occur; and a C-terminal acidic tail .